UFC 321: Aspinall vs. Gane: Predictions & Analysis

 A few statistical edges stand out.
 Delgado throws significantly more leather — a 3.9 sig. strike per minute gap.
 Wood is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Delgado has tighter striking defense, making opponents miss more often.

-The Pick: Nathaniel Wood over Jose Delgado.
+The Pick: Jose Delgado over Nathaniel Wood.
 This is essentially a pick'em.
-The model nudges toward Wood at 50%, but there's almost nothing separating these two.
+The model nudges toward Delgado at 52%, but there's almost nothing separating these two.
+Notably, the betting market has Wood at 42% implied while our model sees 49% — a 7-point disagreement that could signal value.

 Hamdy Abdelwahab vs Chris Barnett